 So you’ve decided it’s time to buy a new carpet or area rug.

-After a lot of consideration, you’ve settled on the design, material, and color.
+After learning the difference between rug and carpet and a lot of consideration, you’ve settled on the design, material, and color.

 Now it’s time to think about pads.